The Grande Randonnée GR2013 is a new long-distance footpath through the varied rural and urban landscapes of Southern Provence.

 For a year and a half, these enthusiasts met regularly to test out portions of the route which is marked out with the FFRP's red and yellow Grande Randonnée signage.

-Throughout 2013, the artists organised special activities such as son et lumière shows, musical "soundwalks", random artworks and gourmet picnics at intervals all along the way.
+Throughout 2013, the artists organised special events such as son et lumière shows, musical "soundwalks", random artworks and gourmet picnics at intervals all along the way.

 But it's not all over now for the GR2013.
-It's designed as a long-term project that can be walked in the conventional manner, either independently or in an organised group.
+It's designed as a long-term project that can be walked in the conventional manner, either independently or in an organised group, and regular hikes and other activities are programmed on the website for the Grande Randonnée GR2013.